The Legal Intelligencer: 20th century

 In 1984, Brian R. Harris was named managing editor of The Legal Intelligencer and Sheryl S. Chernoff was named editor in chief.
 Harris went on to become editor in chief three years later.

 When the city's two daily newspapers went on strike in 1985, the Legal printed a daily, four-page supplement providing general news of the day, business news and even TV listings.

 In 1988, under publisher Joseph H. Weiss, the Legal underwent a major format revision.
 By hiring additional staff reporters and news services the Legal set out to be more than just a recorder of court depositions, but a full-fledged journalistic endeavor.
 Reporters covered important decisions and events in the legal and judicial communities and more information was provided in a timely fashion on significant national issues as well.

 The Legal and the rest of the publishing division of Packard Press was acquired by Legal Communications Ltd. on August 23, 1989.
-Under the guidance of Richard R. Groves, president and publisher, the Legal continued to make improvements to its editorial content and service to the profession.
+Under the guidance of Richard H. Groves, president and publisher, the Legal continued to make improvements to its editorial content and service to the profession.

 In 1992, for example, an editorial board was established featuring 20 prominent members of the legal community who meet monthly to discuss the important legal issues of the day and put their collective thoughts into a singular voice through a published editorial.

 Groves left the publication in 1993, and Jane Seagrave was named publisher.